 It does this by generating a two-factor authentication for approvals and sign in, as required by the FDA.
 It also offers the following features to keep you compliant:

 - Enables data integrity and authenticity of results with administrative privileges assigned to each electronic signature

 - Provides emergency access

-- Ability to create secure and unique IDs, with the option to have password expiry dates
+- Provides the ability to create secure and unique IDs, with the option to have password expiry dates

-Our Version Control solution eliminates project overwriting through our check-in / check-out system.
+Our GxP Module eliminates project overwriting through our check-in / check-out system.
 This means that analysts can collaborate on a project, without risk of overwriting each other’s contributions, leading to a streamlined and easy to use process.

 Maintain data integrity with comprehensive electronic reports